SolomonAsghar/FlowRES/README.md

 ## Software requirements
 ### OS Requirements
-FlowRES should be compatible with Windows, Mac, and Linux operating systems.
+FlowRES is compatible with Windows and Unix operating systems.
 It has been tested on Rocky Linux 8 and Windows 10.

 ### Dependencies
 FlowRES runs using Python 3 with following libraries: